-Sliding Sheets are a user friendly moving and handling solution.
-Slide Sheets are a carefully designed system of Base Sheets and Draw Sheets that work together to make positioning and transferring easier for users and care givers.
+Sliding Sheets are a user-friendly moving and handling solution.
+Slide Sheets are a carefully designed system of Base Sheets and Draw Sheets that work together to make positioning and transferring easier for users and caregivers.
 The sheets can be used either independently, just using a Base sheet as a mattress cover, or with assistance using a Base Sheet and Draw Sheet combined.
-They can be used in a variety of settings including the home, care homes and hospitals.
+They can be used in a variety of settings including the home, care homes, and hospitals.

 Why use Sliding Sheets Systems?

 There are many benefits to using Sliding Sheets for both individuals and carers.
 Sliding Sheets can allow individuals more independence to turn and move themselves in bed.
 The smooth sheets can also help minimise friction under pressure points.
-In turn this can help to reduce pressure sores and shearing damage to the skin.
-Sliding Sheets can also be used in conjunction with pressure relieving mattresses, without affecting the pressure qualities of the mattress.
+In turn, this can help to reduce pressure sores and shearing damage to the skin.
+Sliding Sheets can also be used in conjunction with pressure-relieving mattresses, without affecting the pressure qualities of the mattress.
 A further benefit of the Sliding Sheets is that as the sheets stay on the bed, they enhance comfort for the user, reducing the amount of handling required to reposition, transfer or turn.

 Who can Sliding Sheet systems help?

-Sliding Sheets are versatile and are beneficial to many.
+Slide Sheets are versatile and are beneficial to many.
 They are a great tool for people with varying degrees of mobility as they can help enhance what mobility they have.
-Sliding Sheets are the perfect aid for carers who need to turn, position or move people in bed.
+Sliding Sheets are the perfect aid for carers who need to turn, position, or move people in bed.
 They are also a great option for heavier users and those who may be at risk from pressure ulcers.

 Sliding Sheets can also be extremely beneficial to carers as they can help reduce physical strain on the caregivers when turning and moving those they care for in bed.
 This can help prevent injuries.
 Using Sliding Sheets can save time.
-They may help reduce the number or carers needed to move and turn a patient.
+They may help reduce the number of carers needed to move and turn a patient.

 Sliding Sheets System